tryhackmeltd/docs.tryhackme.com/docs/koth/king-of-the-hill.md

 ![lobby-system](https://i.imgur.com/q0TUfND.png)

-If there is a public lobby that is looking for players, you can simply join and become apart of the lobby yourself.
+If there is a public lobby that is looking for players, you can simply join and become a part of the lobby yourself.

 ## The Rules of the Game Mode:
 To prevent cheating and ensure this game is realistic yet fair to everyone, all players must adhere to the following rules: